Maritime archaeology on the warship Hazardous in Bracklesham Bay

 In May 1692, a French fleet of 44 ships of the line under command of Admiral de Tourville was preparing to invade England with an army of Franco-Irish troops to restore James II to the throne.
 Though knowing he faced a larger Anglo-Dutch fleet off Barfleur, Tourville was under orders to attack whatever the odds.
 After a fierce but indecisive clash that left many ships on both sides damaged, Tourville disengaged.
 However, French ships returning to port for repairs, were chased down and many burned on the beaches, the French losing 15 ships of the line at Cherbourg and La Hougue.

-By 1693 the French Navy had made good their losses of the previous year and in June 1693 a French fleet under Tourville attacked the large Smyrna convoy of 200 English and Dutch merchantmen bound for Spain and the Mediterranean escorted by an Anglo-Dutch fleet under Admiral George Rooke.
+In June 1693 a French fleet under Tourville attacked the large Smyrna convoy of 200 English and Dutch merchantmen bound for Spain and the Mediterranean escorted by an Anglo-Dutch fleet under Admiral George Rooke.
 Some 90 merchant ships were lost and 40 were captured by the French.
 Two Dutch 64 gun warships were also captured.
 For the French, a huge prize of an estimated 30 million livres (about £2.25M) , judged by The City of London to be the worst financial disaster for England since the Great Fire, 27 years previously.